XHiddenProjects/MediaViewer/README.md

 # MediaViewer
-A web friendly media viewing library
+A web-friendly media viewing library that's good for your website for both PC/Mac/Mobile devices.